News

 The Trajectory of AI Development

-Hao argues that her book critiques Silicon Valley’s scale-at-all-costs approach to AI development, which led to technologies like ChatGPT.
-Modern AI models require vast amounts of data and computing power.
-OpenAI and others have expanded the data and computer size needed for training, using the entire English-language internet and massive supercomputers.
-This AI development causes social, labor, and environmental harms.
+Hao's book critiques the scale-at-all-costs approach adopted by Silicon Valley in AI development.
+This approach, exemplified by technologies like ChatGPT, relies on vast amounts of data and computing power.
+Companies like OpenAI have rapidly expanded their data and computational needs, using resources like the entire English-language internet and massive supercomputers.
+However, this pursuit of scale has led to significant social, labor, and environmental harms.

 Energy and Water Requirements